 I started my career as a State Registered Nurse and then moved into community work running Family Support Groups and a Youth Club for Devon County Council.
 In 1993 I worked with the International Red Cross resettling traumatised refugee families to Devon from the war in Yugoslavia.
-I began my therapeutic training in 1999, alongside my role in a child protection team where I began to develop support service for parents and children.
+I began my therapeutic training in 1999, alongside my role in a child protection team where I began to develop support services for parents and children.

-During the last sixteen years I have become a specialist consultant and trainer in the field of Domestic Abuse, Child Sexual Abuse and Child Sexual Exploitation.
+During the last 20 years I have become a specialist consultant and trainer for Devon County Council on the subjects of Domestic Abuse, Child Sexual Abuse and Child Sexual Exploitation.

 Holly Carter (MBACP)

-Prior to re-training in this field I worked for many years in London as a barrister, practising family law, and I have also worked as a mediator.
+I have a Masters in Relationship Therapy, and I am a registered member of the British Association of Counsellors and Psychotherapists (BACP).
+Prior to re-training in this field I worked for many years in London as a barrister, specialising in family law, and I have also trained and worked as a mediator.

 Counselling and psychotherapy can offer a huge amount of support at any time when life has become unexpectedly challenging or complicated.
 Equally, it can simply provide a good space to explore and understand one's relationship with oneself and with those important people around us.